Live Mission

 The Genesis of a Servant Spirit

-The seeds of Joshua T. Berglan's complex identity were sown in childhood, a period marked by internal suffering and unhealed traumas that he attempted to suppress.
-This early exposure to pain created a bifurcation in his psyche—an internal fracturing that would eventually manifest as Dissociative Identity Disorder (DID), a condition characterized by the presence of multiple distinct personality states.
+The seeds of Joshua T. Berglan's identity were sown in childhood, a period marked by internal suffering and unhealed trauma.
+He tried to suppress the pain, but what was buried did not disappear.
+It fractured.
+That internal breaking would later manifest as Dissociative Identity Disorder, a condition involving multiple distinct personality states.

-Joshua describes living with "alters"—different people living inside him—whose shifting influence dictated his behavior and even the tone of his writing.
-For decades, he was unable to control the shifting in and out of these personalities, many of whom he describes as difficult to like.
-This psychological fragmentation, combined with Autism Spectrum Disorder (ASD), complicated his interactions with the world in ways most could never understand.
+Joshua describes living with “alters” — different people living inside him — whose shifting influence affected his behavior, his relationships, and even the tone of his writing.
+For decades, he struggled to control the shifting in and out of these identities.
+This psychological fragmentation, combined with Autism Spectrum Disorder, made his relationship with the world profoundly complicated.

-Yet even as a child, the impulse to connect was primal.
-His mother, observing a young boy who "never met a stranger" and was perpetually seeking to help, would often prophesy that he would one day become a mayor.
-This was not a prediction of political office, but recognition of a relational orientation—a spirit that found its lifeblood in connection to others.
+Yet even as a child, the impulse to connect was unmistakable.
+His mother, watching a young boy who “never met a stranger” and was always trying to help, would often say he would one day become a mayor.
+It was not a prediction of political office.
+It was recognition of a relational orientation — a spirit that found life in helping others.

 Part II